zef-dev/convoworks-pckg-appointments/README.md

 Flows:
 * `ok` - Executed when the appointment is updated
 * `not_available` - Executed when the requested slot is not available
-* `not_found` - Executed when the requested appointment could not be located.
-If it is empty, `not_available` will be executed.
-TODO: Remove?

 ### `CancelAppointmentElement`